 Skill Level: Difficult

 Glimpses of sprawling meadows, glittering mountain lakes and snow-freckled peaks reward ramblers who take the rocky trek up Medicine Bow Peak, the highest in the Snowy Mountains at 12,014 feet.
-The trailhead is located at West Lake Marie parking area near Centennial.
+The trailhead is located at West Lake Marie parking area near Centennial but the trail can be accessed at multiple areas

 10. Titcomb Basin